dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 ## Getting Started

 Just download the zip, extract the files, and then upload the main one ("cAS400.cls") into your VBA project like any other module.
-(The VBA code can also be copy/paste'd into an existing VBA class file: just remove the header information--i.e., the lines from "VERSION..." to "ATTRIBUTE...")
+This VBA code can also be copy/paste'd directly into an existing VBA class file: just remove the header information first (i.e., the lines at the top from "VERSION..." to "ATTRIBUTE...")

 More detailed instructions are listed in the Deployment section below.